arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ***To learn about how to exchange data using RPC between Arduino and Linux layer, please read ["Data Exchange Between Python on Linux and an Arduino Sketch"](https://docs.arduino.cc/tutorials/portenta-x8/python-arduino-data-exchange)***

 We will go through how to use RPC to expose the data received at the Linux layer to the Arduino layer, if further development requires to feed the data to devices interfaced communicating with the M4 core.
 We will leave the tasks running and open to be interfaced with for expanding the capability of the Portenta X8 and Max Carrier.

-To showcase the ability of the Arduino layer extended by M4 Core, we will explore two scenarios as example:
+It will let you develop a gateway system where:

-1. A scenario where the Arduino layer will be the terminal to expose the received sensor data to control a local end-device.
+1. The Arduino layer will be the terminal to expose the received sensor data to control a local end-device.
-2. A scenario where a local end-device transfers data to the Linux layer for further networking process.
+2. A local end-device transfers data to the Linux layer for further networking process.

 Hence the multi-protocol architecture will process and manage the data traffic with the desired protocol.